thawkar1993/Expense-Tracker-GQL/NOTES.md

 # What are typeDefs? (or Type definitions)

--   Type definitions define the shape of the data available in the GraphQL API.
+-   Type definitions define the shape/Structure of the data available in the GraphQL API.
     They specify the types of objects that can be queried and the relationships between them.
+    It specifies the types, queries, mutations, and subscriptions that your API supports.

+# Why Use typeDefs?

+-   Defines the schema structure.
+-   Acts as a contract between frontend and backend.
+-   Helps in validating API requests.

+# Types of operations in Graphql:

+- Queries – Used for fetching (reading) data.
+GET method is used.
+- Mutations – Used for modifying (creating, updating, deleting) data.
+(POST, PUT, DELETE methods are used).
+- Subscriptions - Used for Real-time updates.
+Uses WebSockets instead of HTTP

 # What are resolvers?